ArshaanIqbal/Quiz-App/README.md

 Quizyyy is a simple quiz application built using HTML, CSS, and JavaScript.
 It presents the user with a set of multiple-choice questions and calculates their score based on the selected answers.

+→Note

+Screenshots and videos of the website have been uploaded as well

 →Installation

 No installation is required.
 Simply clone or download the repository and open the index.html file in your web browser.